nashville-software-school/bangazon-inc/book-2-mvc/chapters/ROUTING.md

 # Routing and HTTP Requests

+---

+## Objectives

+After completing this lesson and working on related exercises you should be able to:

+1. Describe the relationship between a URL route and an MVC controller method.

+---

-The ASP.<span>NET</span> framework is great at taking in HTTP requests and knowing what controller methods to call.
+The ASP.<span>NET</span> Core framework is great at taking in HTTP requests and knowing what controller methods to call.
 To get a better understanding of how it makes these decisions, lets look at some relevant parts of an HTTP request

 ### Verb